selendroid/demoproject-selendroid/README.md

 ## Hybrid App Test

 Selendroid can be used to test hybrid applications.
-The project contains a [cordova sample app](https://github.com/selendroid/demoproject-selendroid/blob/master/src/main/resources/employee-directory.apk) and the [EmployeeDirectoryTest](https://github.com/selendroid/demoproject-selendroid/blob/master/src/main/java/io/selendroid/demo/webui/EmployeeDirectoryTest.java) demonstrates about how web views can be tested.
+The project contains a [cordova sample app](https://github.com/selendroid/demoproject-selendroid/blob/master/src/main/resources/employee-directory.apk) and the [EmployeeDirectoryTest](https:/

+## Testing the mobile web

+Selendroid supports with version 0.7.0 testing the mobile web.
+The project contains [sample](http://goo.gl/2iLiKj).

 ## Writing Tests in other languages